 Any product or company names, marks, or logos shown on this page are the property of their respective owners.
 ComparePower is an unaffiliated, independent marketplace.
 Get unbiased, accurate information backed by our commitment to editorial integrity.

-You are entering into a legal agreement.
-A contract is a legal agreement between you and your energy retailer.
+Electricity contracts are legal agreements between you and your energy retailer.

-Understanding what is in your electricity contract can help you choose the best energy plan and help you avoid surprises on your electricity bill.
+Understanding these elements can help you choose the best energy plan and avoid surprises on your bill.

-The first document you need to understand in your contract is the Electricity Facts Label (EFL), which is one of the most vital parts of your contract.
+The first document you must understand in your contract is the Electricity Facts Label (EFL), one of the most vital parts.

-Following complaints that it was challenging to compare electricity contracts, the Public Utilities Commission of Texas mandated that all retail electric service providers provide standardized information about their contracts via the Electricity Facts Label.
+The Public Utilities Commission of Texas (PUCT) mandated that all electric companies provide standardized information about their contracts via the EFL.

 In the EFL, you will find information on the charges for your electricity, including the cost per kilowatt-hour (kWh) and any extra fees associated with the production and distribution of electricity.